mattheworiordan/ably-cli/README.md

 FLAGS
-  --access-token=<value>  Overrides any configured access token used for the Control API --api-key=<value>       Overrides any configured API key used for the product APIs --client-id=<value>     Overrides any default client ID when using API authentication --control-host=<value>  Override the host endpoint for the control API, which defaults to control.ably.net --end=<value>           End time in milliseconds since epoch --env=<value>           Override the environment for all product API calls
+  --access-token=<value>  Overrides any configured access token used for the Control API --api-key=<value>       Overrides any configured API key used for the product APIs --client-id=<value>     Overrides any default client ID when using API authentication.
+Use "none" to explicitly set no
+                          client ID.
+Not applicable when using token authentication.
+  --control-host=<value>  Override the host endpoint for the control API, which defaults to control.ably.net --end=<value>           End time in milliseconds since epoch --env=<value>           Override the environment for all product API calls